HiveMQ Cloud Metrics

 -

-Retrieve your broker metrics in your own environment by running the following command:
+To retrieve your broker metrics in your own environment, run the following command:

 curl -v https://${YOUR_REST_API_BASE_URL}/metrics -H "Authorization: Bearer ${TOKEN}"